On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Preliminaries

-The first two lines of the assumption correspond to the assumptions from \cite{Ying2023ProximalStudies}; specifically Equations 2-4.
+The first two conditional independence statements correspond to the assumptions from \cite{Ying2023ProximalStudies}; specifically Equations 2-4.
 The third assumption is an additional assumption that requires that $Z_1$ has no direct effect on $W_2$.
 The canonical situation where these conditions might be expected to hold would be when $W_1$ and $W_2$ are negative control outcomes and $Z_1$ and $Z_2$ are negative control exposures.
 In other words, $A_1$ and $A_2$ do not have direct effects on $W_1$ and $W_2$, respectively and $Z_1$ and $Z_2$ do not have direct effects on $Y_1$ and $Y_2$, respectively.
 In addition, $Z$ and $W$ should not affect each other.
 Note that Assumption \ref{assumption: proxy} does not preclude $A_1$ from having an effect on $W_2$.
-A DAG that satisfies Assumption \ref{assumption: proxy} is depicted in Figure \ref{fig:dag} below.
+A Directed Acyclic Graph (DAG) that satisfies Assumption \ref{assumption: proxy} is depicted in Figure \ref{fig:dag} below.
 This DAG is similar to the one depicted in Figure 2 of \cite{Ying2023ProximalStudies}, with the addition of a pre-treatment confounder $Y_0$ and an intermediate outcome $Y_1$.
-The $Y$ in that DAG corresponds to $Y_2$ in Figure \ref{fig:dag}.
 The $Y_0,U_0$ and $Y_1,U_1$ are grouped together in a single node for increased readability, and represents that they have the same parent and child nodes.
-Previously, \cite{TchetgenTchetgen2024} and \cite{Ying2023ProximalStudies} reanalyzed a study of the effect of an anti-rheumatic therapy called Methotrexate (MTX) on average number of tender joints at end of follow-up among patients with rheumatoid arthritis.
+Previously, \cite{TchetgenTchetgen2024} and \cite{Ying2023ProximalStudies} reanalyzed a study of the effect of an anti-rheumatic therapy called Methotrexate on average number of tender joints at end of follow-up among patients with rheumatoid arthritis.
 They utilized erythrocyte sedimentation rate as a negative control exposure and patient's global assessment as a negative control outcome.
 More generally, good candidates for negative control exposures include randomization in a SMART with noncompliance, or a time-varying instrumental variable in a longitudinal observational study.
 For more examples of both types of proxy variables, we refer the reader to \cite{Shi2020}.